 A growing amount of Mount Sinai records of permanent historical value are created and managed digitally.
-The Arthur H. Aufses, Jr. MD Archives strives to collect records created in digital format and to make its existing holdings available digitally.
+The Arthur H. Aufses, Jr. MD Archives strives to collect records created in digital format and to make our existing digital holdings available online.

 Digitized Audio Visual Material

-The Archives holds a wide collection of historic film and video recordings dating back to the 1930s, including promotional and training films as well as recorded events.
-Many of these items have been digitized and made available for streaming on our Digitized AV Material page.
+The Aufses Archives holds a wide collection of historic film and video recordings dating back to the 1930s, including promotional and training films as well as recorded special events.
+Most of these items have been digitized and are available for streaming through our Archives catalog.

 Oral Histories and Sound Recordings

 The Aufses Archives stewards a large collection of recordings of interviews, events, meetings, and lectures that date from the 1960s to the present day.
 Many of these items have been digitized, transcribed, and made available for streaming through our Archives catalog.
 To request access to materials that have not yet been digitized, please contact the Archives.

 - Collection of Mount Sinai-related oral histories